Neil Shephard

 Neil Shephard (born 8 October 1964), FBA, is an econometrician, currently Frank B. Baird Jr., Professor of Science in the Department of Economics and the Department of Statistics at Harvard University.

 His most well known contributions are: (i) the formalisation of the econometrics of realised volatility, which nonparametrically estimates the volatility of asset prices, (ii) the introduction of the auxiliary particle filter (signal extraction), (iii) the nonparametric identification of jumps in financial economics, through multipower variation, (iv) stochastic volatility models based on non-Gaussian Ornstein-Uhlenbeck processes, known as 'Barndorff-Nielsen-Shephard' models.

 Early life and education

-Neil Shephard was born in Plymouth, England, but moved to Norfolk, England, at age of one.
-His mother was Tydfil Shephard (1930-1972), who was a high school teacher.

-His father is Tom Shephard, who was a Norfolk high school head.
-Since 1975 Gillian Shephard has been his step-mother.
-He attended the Marshland High School West Walton, King Edward VII Grammar School in King's Lynn and 1981-1983 City of Norwich School (he studied pure mathematics & statistics, economics and politics at A-level).
-He studied economics and statistics as an undergraduate at the University of York in the UK 1983-1986, awarded a first class degree with distinction.
+Neil Shephard was born in Plymouth, England, but moved to Norfolk, England, aged one.
+His mother was Tydfil Shephard (1930–1972), who was a high school teacher.
+His father was Tom Shephard (1930–2023), who was a Norfolk high school head.
+Since 1975, the former Conservative MP and government minister Gillian Shephard has been his step-mother.
+He attended the Marshland High School West Walton (a state comprehensive school), King Edward VII School in King's Lynn and City of Norwich School, where he studied pure mathematics & statistics, economics and politics at A-level.
+He studied economics and statistics as an undergraduate at the University of York in the UK (1983–86), and was awarded a first class degree with distinction.
 He did his M.Sc. (awarded in 1987, with distinction) and Ph.D. (examined in 1989 and graduated in 1990) at the LSE.